MLayush-dubey/StockMarket-analyst-agent/README.md

 5. **Research Validation**: Cross-check your own analysis with AI-powered insights

+⚠️ **DISCLAIMER**: This software is for educational and informational purposes only.
+It does not constitute financial advice, investment advice, trading advice, or any other sort of advice.
+You should not treat any of the tool's output as such.
+Always conduct your own research and consult with a licensed financial advisor before making any investment decisions.

 ### Tool Integration

 Custom CrewAI tool decorator for Yahoo Finance: